 - One of the soldiers in Generation Kill will occasionally start screaming in Portuguese on the radio net.

 - Some of the Chinese dialogue in Firefly probably counts, although it's not exactly a foreign language as far as the characters are concerned.

-- Radek Zelenka of Stargate Atlantis frequently rants in Czech when frustrated; these are split 50/50 betwen context-relevant statements and tirades directed at the viewer or the actors present.
+- Radek Zelenka of Stargate Atlantis frequently rants in Czech when frustrated; these are split 50/50 between context-relevant statements and tirades directed at the viewer or the actors present.
 The character of Zelenka was originally written as a Russian, but was changed to Czech in order to allow David Nykl to use his native tongue.
 It's important to note that these rants are usually unsubtitled.

 - Then there's the long graphic description of Atlantis rising out of the water when recording a message to his family on Earth.
 Ford, who doesn't understand a word, asks if he's revealing anything that requires security clearance.
 "Security clearance?"

 - In another instance, when he and Sheppard are searching for a crashed Jumper on the floor of the ocean, Zalenka does one of his characteristic rants, to which Sheppard responds "I think my Czech's getting better, because I know what you mean."

-- In Nickelodeon's The Mystery Files Of Shelby Woo, , her grandfather (who raises her and is played by Pat Friggin' Morita) is said to rant in Chinese when angry.
-And he
+- In Nickelodeon's The Mystery Files of Shelby Woo, her grandfather (who raises her and is played by Pat Friggin' Morita) is said to rant in Chinese when angry.
+And Pat Morita is Japanese.

 - Ricky Ricardo from I Love Lucy is probably the Trope Codifier.